Updated in 2021

 Since the Nebelung gained recognition in 1997, they are a relatively new and rare breed.

-But these fluffy cats have got their fans due to their mellow temperament, playful demeanor, and stunning appearance.
+But this fluffy grey cat has many fans due to their mellow temperament, playful demeanor, and stunning appearance.

 If you’ve fallen in love with this smokey cat breed, you should know that they’re sensitive kitties.